Oil filter dirt holding capacity, what does it mean?

 Conventional oil filters were made from cellulose material.
 It’s cheap and it performs adequately for 3,000-mile oil change intervals.
 However, newer filter media combinations have been introduced to handle the longer oil change intervals used with synthetic oil.

 The newer filter media use a combination of cellulose and glass fibers.
 Glass fibers allow for better flow and more uniform pore size to capture dirt particles.
 Glass also does a better job capturing and holding sludge.
 It’s also thicker, so the oil spends more time traveling through the media.
 But glass fibers have low dirt holding capacity.
 In other words, the dirt doesn’t stick well to the glass fibers.
-That’s where the cellulose comes into play.
+That’s where cellulose comes into play.
 The glass stops the dirt and the cellulose holds it.

 Where does the dirt come from?

-All engines, even new ones, product blow-by gasses; combustion gasses that pass through the piston ring gaps and around the piston ring (on the worn engine) and make their way into the crankcase, where it mixes with the oil.
+All engines, even new ones, produce blow-by gasses; combustion gasses that pass through the piston ring gaps and around the piston ring (on the worn engine) and make their way into the crankcase, where it mixes with the oil.
 These combustion gasses contain soot, raw fuel, and water.

 To remove blow-by, all engines use a positive crankcase ventilation system that sucks blow-by out of the crankcase and replaces it with filtered air from the air filter box.
 If the air filter box isn’t sealed properly, dust and dirt from ambient air can make its way into the crankcase.